jamiedidthis/quartz/content/books/homo ludens.md

 ---
-title: "Homo Ludens"
+title: Homo Ludens
-subtitle: "A Study of the Play Element in Culture"
+subtitle: A Study of the Play Element in Culture
 authors:
   - Johan Huizinga
 publishers:
   - Beacon Press
-publish: 1971
+publish: 1971-06-01
 tags:
   - nonfic
   - history
   - play
+  - translation
 ---

 “One might call society a game in the formal sense, if one bears in mind that such a game is the living principle of all civilization.”